merico-dev/markdoc/md/en/tutorial.md

 - You should only use: `a-z`/`A-Z`/`0-9`/`_`
 - Must start with `a-z` or `A-Z`

-The main purpose of this feature is to support future value replacement (e.g., expert systems may have this requirement), which needs to be used with the corresponding front-end code and need to be analyzed by the front-end.
+The main purpose of this feature is to support the potential need for value replacement, which needs to be used with the corresponding parsing code, so consumers should parse it themselves.

 ### Style